-The first phase of the NABARD Grade-A 2020 exams will soon take place on Feb 25th, 2020.
-A section of the paper tests aspiring candidates on the subject of Agriculture and Rural Development.
-One important topic among many others in this field is the Agricultural Credit System.
+NABARD Grade A exam tests aspiring candidates’ on the subject of Agriculture and Rural Development apart from other subjects of economic & social issues, general awareness, etc. One important topic among many others in this field is the Agricultural Credit System.
 Needless to say, candidates must have good knowledge of the topic.

 Agricultural Credit System -: Types of Credit